Ahmadiyya in Australia: Demographics

-There are at least four mosques, in four of the six Australian states.
-The Baitul Huda Mosque was opened in 1989 in Marsden Park, Sydney, New South Wales, and was the first of the four mosques opened in the country.
+There are at least five mosques, in Five of the six Australian states.
+The Baitul Huda Mosque was opened in 1989 in Marsden Park, Sydney, New South Wales, and was the first of the five mosques opened in the country.
 The Baitul Masroor Mosque was opened in 2013 in Logan City, Queensland, south of Brisbane.
-Baitus Salam Mosque in Melbourne, Victoria and Mehmood Mosque in Adelaide, South Australia are two other mosques in Australia.
-While the former two purpose-built, the latter two mosques are not.
-There are no Ahmadi mosques in Western Australia or Tasmania.
+Baitus Salam Mosque in Melbourne, Victoria and Mehmood Mosque in Adelaide, South Australia as well as in 2018 Nasir Mosque which opened in Perth, Western Australia, While the former two purpose-built, the latter two mosques are not.
 Similarly, there are no Ahmadi mosques in either Australia's federal or external territories, although a mosque is being planned in the capital Canberra, within the Australian Capital Territory.
 In 2013, a centenary complex, named the "Khilafat Centenary Hall" was opened beside the Baitul Huda Mosque, in Sydney.